thinca/action-setup-vim/README.md

 Also, when a specified version is `v8.2.0060`, `v8.2.0065` is actually selected.

 When `download` is off, this is a tag of repository.
-Note that the repository of MacVim has tags like `snapshot-xxx` instead of like `vx.x.xxx`.
+Note that the repository of MacVim has tags like `release-xxx` instead of like `vx.x.xxx`.

 default: `head`